sagemath/sagewiki_to_gh-2022-10-10/PariDevInSage.md

 $ sage -br                # recompiles what need to be }}}

-Procedure to undo the experimental PARI
+Procedure to restore the standard PARI package in Sage

  1.
 {{{
 $ sage -f pari
 $ sage -f cysignals